 In this example, the organization provides a training environment that efficiently presents an opportunity for a participant to:

-- Develop both human and performance skills simultaneously.
+- Develop both hard and soft skills simultaneously.

 - Learn at a rapid pace by receiving real-time feedback through trial.